stetewsky/swirl/Coursera-FAQ.md

 ***

-### When I install swirl, R tells me that it's not available for R 3.0.x.
-What should I do?
+### When I install swirl, R tells me that it's not available for my version of R. What should I do?

 swirl requires R version 3.0.2 or later.
 You can check your R version by typing `R.version.string` at the R prompt.
 If you have an older version of R, then please [update it](http://cran.rstudio.com/) and reinstall swirl.

+If you have a recent version of R and you're still having this problem, then your CRAN mirror is probably out of date.
+You should change your CRAN mirror to the Cloud option via [these instructions](http://blog.rstudio.org/2013/06/10/rstudio-cran-mirror/).

 ***